JeronimoDU/myDU-mods/README.md

 # HOW TO INSTALL:
 **IMPORTANT!**

-Mod installation is irreversible, unless you back up your client industry folder beforehand.
+Mod installation is irreversible, make a copy of your elements\industries folder aside (in an other folder outside the game folder).

 ## Client side(only):

-Download the 7 zip files and store them in the same folder.
+Download the seven zip files and store them in the same folder (all 7 of them are needed to unpack).

 Unpack "myDU client Tier Industries Textures mod pack.zip" and replace all files into the client folder at: